All-star game

-An all-star game is an exhibition game that purports to showcase the best players (the "stars") of a sports league.
+An all-star game is an exhibition game that showcases the best players (the "stars") of a sports league.
 The exhibition is between two teams organized solely for the event, usually representing the league's teams based on region or division, but sometimes dividing the players by an attribute such as nationality.
 Selection of the players may be done by a vote of the coaches and/or news media; in professional leagues, fans may vote on some or all of the roster.
 An all-star game usually occurs at the midpoint of the regular season.
 An exception is American football's NFL Pro Bowl, which occurs at the end of the season.

 All-star games are usually organized like regular games, but are often played with less emphasis on victory.
 Competing goals are to give many players time in the game and to avoid injury.
 In ice hockey, for example, there is no serious checking, while in American football no blitzing is allowed.
 In basketball, there is virtually no defense played until the final quarter.
-However, the Australian State of Origin series does involve physicality that often leads to on-field scuffles.
+In contrast, the Australian State of Origin series involves physicality that often leads to on-field scuffles.
+The results, particularly in later years, have been met with overwhelming negative reactions from fans and sports media, criticizing players for not trying, and causing the games to have among the lowest ratings in a sports league season.